-In 2008, when planning a wonderful wedding at the winter end of November, Mr Fletche and I never once gave thought to how we would celebrate our subsequent anniversary celebrations.
-And more importantly, with Christmas budgets looming, that it would not be feasible to jet off somewhere hot and sunny every year.
+When we planned our wedding at the winter end of November, Mr Fletche and I never gave thought to how we would celebrate our subsequent anniversary celebrations.
+It wouldn’t be feasible to jet off somewhere hot and sunny every year.
 So wedding anniversary No 1 was spent in the pouring rain in London.
 Where to go for anniversary No 2?
 How about a weekend in Edinburgh?

-With the beautiful scenary of Walsall, Stoke and Warrington behind us, we leave England behind… hello Scotland!
-It’s at least 10 degrees cooler this side of the border and the temperature gauge is now wavering just below zero.
+With the beautiful scenery of Walsall, Stoke and Warrington behind us, we leave England behind.
+Hello Scotland!
+It’s at least 10 degrees cooler this side of the border.
+The temperature gauge is now wavering just below zero.
 It’s 4pm.
-We are enveloped by darkness as we drive down little country lanes, and pass hills and meadows… and then suddenly, we’re smack bang in the middle of Edinburgh.
+We are enveloped by darkness as we drive down little country lanes, and pass hills and meadows.
+Then suddenly, we’re smack bang in the middle of Edinburgh.
 At rush hour.
 On a Friday afternoon.

 Luckily, we put our trust in Tiff the Sat Nav and we find ourselves parked outside of Ten Hill Place.
-When researching this hotel I was aware there was limited parking only, so with Mr Fletche keeping the car warm at the side of the road, I slip out and into the hotel to enquire.
-Nice man on reception points me in the direction of the closest NCP car park – with 15% hotel discount – and I bundle back into the Mini Fletchemobile, clutching directions.
-Its miles away!
-Well, not exactly miles away, but the climb back UP the hill certainly makes it seem that way… especially as I have a suitcase, a handbag, a holdall… oh, and that bag of shoes I’m refusing to let go of…
+There’s limited parking at the hotel so Mr Fletche keeps the car warm while I pop into the hotel to enquire.
+The receptionist points me in the direction of the closest NCP car park.
+It seems miles away.
+Well, not exactly miles away, but the climb back up the hill certainly makes it seem that way.
+Especially as I have a suitcase, a handbag, a holdall and a bag of “just in case” shoes.

-The hotel is a ten-minute walk from the Royal Mile – possibly only five minutes, but with the wind whipping in our faces, and the snow starting to fall, we were considerably slower that we could be… The pubs with their glowing warm interiors all look very inviting, and as the snow comes down heavier, we duck into The Tass (2015 note: now No 1 Edinburgh) for our first drink of the weekend.
+The hotel is a ten-minute walk from the Royal Mile.
+It’s possibly only five minutes, but with the wind whipping in our faces, and the snow starting to fall, we’re considerably slower that we could be.
+The pubs with their glowing warm interiors all look very inviting.
+As the snow comes down heavier, we duck into The Tass (2015 note: now No 1 Edinburgh) for our first drink of the weekend.
 Not sure how a chilled pint of cider could make my cheeks glow so fiery red, we head back out into the snow.
-Next stop is The Albanach – a pub I can see us revisiting on a number of occasions over the next couple of days.
+Next stop is The Albanach.
 We find a nice cosy nook to sup our drinks, before battling the elements once more.

 We wander up towards the castle, giggling slightly.
-Neither of us are particularly lightweights when it comes to drinking, but the lack of food combined with the biting cold means that the alcohol has gone to our heads a tad quicker than normal.
-As we peruse the view over the city, we decide that something a little more substantial food-wise may be a good idea…
+The lack of food combined with the biting cold means that the alcohol has gone to our heads a tad quicker than normal.
+We decide that food should be the next item on the agenda.

-We can finally relax!
+We can finally relax.
 Food is on its way, a drink is in front of us, and the snow continues to fall onto the Edinburgh streets.
-Mr Fletche and I spent a short time bickering about the correct order of the Chronicles of Narnia and then settle into companionable silence to devour our food.
-Typical Wetherspoons fare, highly unlikely to win any Michelin stars, but fills a gap all the same.
+Mr Fletche and I settle into companionable silence to devour our food.

-The weather appears to have taken a turn for the worse since we disappeared indoors an hour or so ago… the conditions are now blizzardous.
+The weather appears to have taken a turn for the worse since we disappeared indoors an hour or so ago.
+The conditions are now blizzardous.
 That may be a word I’ve invented meaning a hazardous blizzard.
-The wind is whipping snow and rain and ice into our faces, and I have to hang onto Mr Fletche for fear of losing sight of him in the white-out blanket.
-It doesn’t help that Mr Fletche and I are both slightly “visually challenged” – even before the alcohol – and our glasses are now as useful as frosted glass.
+The wind is whipping snow and rain and ice into our faces.
+I have to hang onto Mr Fletche for fear of losing sight of him in the white-out blanket.
+It doesn’t help that Mr Fletche and I are both visually challenged – even before the alcohol – and our glasses are now as useful as frosted glass.
 Do I keep them on and try not to think that I’m viewing the world through a waterfall?
-Or do I take them off and risk grabbing onto a man who is NOT my husband… I take a good hold of Mr Fletche first before popping them in my pocket for the time being.
+Or do I take them off and risk grabbing onto a man who is NOT my husband?
+I take a good hold of Mr Fletche first before popping them in my pocket for the time being.